MaxPleaner/tickers/readme.md

 - My reading led me to telegraphs, "ticker tape parades", and how historical "stock tickers" have transformed into high-speed trading.

-- I decided to make a site which shows the live-updating output of commands being run on an interval.
+- I decided to make a site which shows the live-updating output of commands being run on an interval, sort of akin to a stock ticker.

 - It'd been a while since I used Bootstrap so I started by making a little "cheat sheet" for basic usage of the Telestrap theme.
 You can see this at `/sample`.